twinnydotdev/twinny-docs/src/content/docs/teams/overview.md

 ## Where to start

 1. [Run a gateway](/twinny-docs/teams/gateway/) on the machine with the models.
 Ten minutes.
-2. Give each developer their key and the address; they [connect to the team](/twinny-docs/teams/connect/) from the twinny sidebar.
+2. Send each developer an invite link from the admin page; opening it in VS Code [connects them to the team](/twinny-docs/teams/connect/) with nothing to paste.
 3. Past five developers, [get a licence](/twinny-docs/teams/licensing/).

 The full operator reference, including configuration fields, routes, running as a service and troubleshooting, is in the repository at [docs/gateway.md](https://github.com/twinnydotdev/twinny/blob/main/docs/gateway.md).